-The number of tonnes of CO2 emitted by a company is the sum of:
+The number of tonnes of greenhouse gas emitted by a company is the sum of:

-- the direct CO2 emissions resulting from the company's own activities (scope 1); and - the indirect CO2 emissions resulting from the generation of purchased electricity (scope 2).
+- the direct greenhouse gas emissions resulting from the company's own activities (scope 1); and - the indirect greenhouse gas emissions resulting from the generation of purchased electricity (scope 2).

-The indirect CO2 emissions resulting from the activities of suppliers and customers, for example (scope 3), are not included in the sum.
-Carbon intensity calculations are based on data sourced from Trucost.
-Within the sub-fund, the carbon intensity score based on scope 1 and scope 2 emissions is assigned to at least 90% of the companies in the sub-fund
+The indirect greenhouse gas emissions resulting from the activities of suppliers and customers, for example (scope 3), are not included in the sum as this scope 3 data largely depends on assumptions and is not disclosed by companies.
+Greenhouse gas intensity calculations are based on data sourced from Trucost.
+Within the sub-fund, the greenhouse gas intensity score based on scope 1 and scope 2 emissions is assigned to at least 90% of the companies in the sub-fund.